waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 *   **Immediate Post-Healing Priority:** Define/update high-priority agents (scripted_event_tracker, route_progress_analyzer, map_analyzer, exploration_planner) before leaving Pokecenter or starting new major tasks.

 # Pewter Pokecenter Navigation Notes
-*   Persistent collision error when moving from (3,4) to (4,4) (Pikachu's tile), citing an object at (5,4) (Cool Trainer F).
-This occurs even if Cool Trainer F is stunned.
-The object at (5,4) is not on the direct path of (3,4) -> (4,4).
-This suggests a complex interaction or collision detection issue.

-*   NPCs generally block movement onto the tile they occupy, making it impassable.
-This is separate from the earlier noted collision issue with Cool Trainer F at (5,4) affecting movement from (3,4) to (4,4).

-# Pewter Pokecenter Navigation Notes
-*   Persistent collision error when moving from (3,4) to (4,4) (Pikachu's tile), citing an object at (5,4) (Cool Trainer F).
-This occurs even if Cool Trainer F is stunned.
-The object at (5,4) is not on the direct path of (3,4) -> (4,4).
-This suggests a complex interaction or collision detection issue.
-*   Tile (4,4) (Pikachu's usual spot near Nurse) is `navigable="false"`.
-Nurse interaction spot is (4,5).
+*   Persistent collision error reported when attempting to move from (3,4) to (4,4) (Pikachu's tile), citing an object at (5,4) (Cool Trainer F), even if Cool Trainer F is stunned.
+This occurs despite (5,4) not being on the direct path.
+NPCs generally block movement onto the tile they occupy.
+Tile (4,4) (where Pikachu often is) is `navigable="false"` according to map XML.
+The correct Nurse interaction spot is (4,5).

 # Hindsight & Lessons Learned
 *   **Viridian Forest Navigation:** Avoid planning overly long paths without intermediate checks.
 Use `move_validator_agent` more proactively for complex paths or break them into smaller, verifiable segments (5-10 steps).
 Prioritize exploring closer alternatives before committing to extensive backtracking.